 The Science Department is housed in five laboratories together with a preparation room and student work area, but we are not limited to just the buildings.
 The Department is staffed by a full complement of teachers with specialisms in Biology, Chemistry, Physics, Psychology and Applied Science.
 We are a committed team with a progressive and caring attitude.
 We are all extremely passionate about our subject and share this enthusiasm at every opportunity.

-We offer two pathways at Key Stage 4 during Years 9 to 11, each tailored to pupils’ needs.
+We offer two pathways at Key Stage 4 during Years 10 and 11, each tailored to pupils’ needs.
 These are the separate GCSE Sciences of Biology, Chemistry and Physics, or Trilogy Science.

 Specialist teachers teach all subjects, typically over five hour sessions per week during Year 12 and over five 50 minute sessions during Year 13.
 The subjects on offer are AS and A2 Biology, Chemistry and Physics.
 We also offer the very popular BTEC Applied Science at Level 3, enabling students to achieve one and a half GCE equivalencies.
 All GCEs are accredited by OCR and the BTEC qualifications are accredited by Pearson.